isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-c4-model}
 ### C4 Model
-The [C4 Model for Software Architecture Documentation](https://c4model.com/) was developed by Simon Brown: It consists of a hierarchical set of software architecture diagrams for context, containers, components, and code.
+The [C4 Model for Software Architecture Documentation](https://c4model.com/) was developed by Simon Brown.
+It consists of a hierarchical set of software architecture diagrams for context, containers, components, and code.
 The hierarchy of the C4 diagrams provides different levels of abstraction, each of which is relevant to a different audience.